JozefJarosciak/X-followers/README.md

      bearer_token = "YOUR_BEARER_TOKEN_HERE"
      ```

-   This token allows the script to authenticate with the Twitter API and access follower information.
+   This token allows the script to authenticate with the X.com API and access follower information.

 ## Installation